Sunday, December 22, 2024

 4. Agency Bonds

 Issued by government-affiliated organizations such as Fannie Mae or Freddie Mac, agency bonds are considered low-risk and often come with attractive returns.
-These bonds support various public policy goals, such as affordable housing.
+These securities support various public policy goals, such as affordable housing.

 5. Foreign Bonds